 Side seams & Sleeve seams

 Now is the time to work on the side seams and the sleeve seams.
 Pin the seams and sew each side of the dress in one go.
 Try to align the print as best as you can.
 I’ve marked stripes between the squares with pins to remind myself that I need to be extra careful in these areas.

 Check the print alignment again.
-Iron the seams.
+Iron the fold.

 Sew both short sides of the collar and one of the long sides.
-When positioning the collar pieces on the fabric, make sure that the print is placed correctly (symmetrically or in some other “logical” way – for example with floral patterns).
+When positioning the collar pieces on the fabric, make sure that the print is placed correctly (symmetrically or in some other way that makes sense).
 I’ve centered my collar on one of the narrow stripes again.

-Cut off corners of the seam allowances near the already sewed longer side and turn the collar on the face side.
+Cut off the corners of the seam allowances near the already sewed longer side and turn the collar face side out.
 Iron it and topstitch along the seams.

-Do not topstitch last 2 centimeters of the shorter sides.
+Do not topstitch the last 2 centimeters of the shorter sides.